jbernhard-nw/Scraping-H1B-visa-info/README.md

 Then you have the following dataframe:

-(Visualization here is bad, but they are well alligned in the dataframe.)
+(Visualization here is bad, but they are well aligned in the dataframe.)
 ```
         EMPLOYER	JOB TITLE	BASE SALARY	LOCATION	SUBMIT DATE	START DATE	CASE STATUS
 0	GOLD SHIELD TECHNOLOGIES LLC	SOFTWARE ENGINEER	36,000	GAINESVILLE, FL	03/22/2018	03/22/2018	DENIED